Medhane

 Medhane-Alam Olushola (born c.
-1997), known mononymously as Medhane, is an American rapper.
+1997), known mononymously as Medhane, is an American rapper and producer.

 Biography

 Born c.
 1997, in Brooklyn, Olushola is a graduate from Carnegie Mellon University.

 Olushola was also part of the duo Medslaus, along with Jasper Marsalis, using his alias Slauson Malone.

 Artistry

 Olushola's music is noted for its sample-heavy soulful production, considered alternative hip-hop and has been compared to that of Mike's.
 He cites Future as an influence.